-Phase 1 Single Ascending Dose Study

-This would be a double-blind, placebo-controlled study with four or five ascending dose levels of IMU-856.
-A single dose of study drug would be investigated.
-Safety and pharmacokinetic properties would be assessed in healthy volunteers.
-One dose level would evaluate intra-individual differences between fast and fed conditions.
+The first part of the Phase 1 trial is a single ascending dose, double-blind, placebo-controlled study in healthy volunteers with up to five ascending dose levels of IMU-856.
+This part is designed to assess safety, pharmacodynamic and pharmacokinetic properties of IMU-856.
+One dose level evaluates intra-individual differences between fasted and fed conditions.